AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/084Mq6I.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now to confirm that Client-1 was successfully added to the domain, expand "mydomain.com" and click on "computers" you should see client-1 within the computers tab.
+Now, to confirm that Client-1 was successfully added to the domain, expand mydomain.com and click on Computers.
+You should see Client-1 listed under the Computers tab.
 </p>
 <br />